ColeMahlowitz/ADAU1761-Self-Boot-With-Arduino/README.md

 ![github-small](https://github.com/ColeMahlowitz/ADAU1761-with-Arduino-Bootloader/blob/master/Sigma%20Default%20Download%20Function.PNG)

 This is a photo of the Default_Download funciton as it appears in the .h file.
 This must be copied and pasted into where it currently exists in the provided Arduino code.
+This function calls the "SIGMA_WRITE_REGISTER_BLOCK" and "SIGMA_WRITE_DELAY" macros and passes all the corresponding register data in order to write it to the ADAu1761.

 An Explenation of the I2C Macro
 ------------------------------------------------------------------------------------------------------------------------

+The heavy lifting in this code relies on the two macros, "SIGMA_WRITE_REGISTER_BLOCK" and "SIGMA_WRITE_DELAY" functions that exist at the top of the Arduino code.

+According to the datasheet, a typical I2C write to the ADAU1761 looks like this: